 Do also bear in mind that while many wallpaper rolls are a standard size, some are not, so you may have to convert the roll sizes to properly compare the costs.

 On top of the materials cost, and the price for hanging the wallpaper, you may also have to pay towards the preparation of the walls themselves.
 Whether you’ll have to pay for this work depends on the condition of the walls – if they’re in good condition, with no cracks and smooth plaster, hanging wallpaper will be an easier job.
 However, if cracks need to be filled or plaster needs to be smoothed, expect to pay another £100-£200 for this work.

 If you already have wallpaper in the room, it’s possible to hang new wallpaper over the top.
 However, this can sometimes lead to an uneven surface or joins showing through as unsightly lines, so speak to a professional decorator to get a view on what’s possible for your space.

-Of course, while many wallpaper projects are about hanging new wallpaper, in some cases people have wallpaper in a room that they’d like to remove.
-You can remove wallpaper yourself by renting or buying a steamer and scraping or peeling it away, but be careful as this can damage the walls, leaving you with a costly repair bill.
+Of course, while many wallpaper projects are about hanging new wallpaper, in some cases people might want to remove wallpaper in their room.
+You can strip wallpaper yourself by renting or buying a steamer and scraping or peeling it away, but be careful as this can damage the walls, leaving you with a costly repair bill.